 My favourite scenes are the following.
 Amal pushing Charu on the garden swing.
 Bhupati crying in the carriage when he realises what has happened and that he is partly to blame.
 Amal writing the letter to Charu.
 Amal trying to explain his story to Bhupati.
 Charu and Bhupati on the beach.
 Amal’s reaction to reading Charu’s story.
 Charu reading Amal’s letter to her and the storm rushing through the house signalling the arrival of Amal(and symbolising the chaos his stay will cause in this house.)

-Strong performances from the lead trio, a moving story, and characters that you can feel for.
-I also like how Bhupati is not presented as the villain of the piece, you feel for him and like him as you do Amal and Charu.
-In this respect it reminds me somewhat of David Lean’s The Passionate Friends.
+Strong performances from the lead trio, a moving story, and characters that you can feel for all combine to make this a must see.
+I also like how Bhupati is not presented as the villain of the piece, you feel for him and like him, just as you do with Amal and Charu.
+In this respect this film reminds me somewhat of David Lean’s The Passionate Friends.

 Any other fans of this one?
 If you’ve never seen it, I highly recommend it.